 While Hotline calls, agency service records, point in time data and formal research show help quantify the number of persons requesting housing or services annually, other data point to the magnitude and characteristics of the potential DV/HT needs beyond what has been measured.
-Evidence-based and best practices call out legal services (restraining orders, representation in family court, child welfare); confidential counseling for all family members with professionals trained in trauma-informed care, treatment for PTSD, substance use disorders, adverse childhood experiences; culturally competent program staff, secure transportation, education and job services, landlord-tenant advocacy, and flexible resources to meet essential daily needs, support groups.
-While the vast majority of demand is from women with children.
-DV survivors include male victims, LGBTQ persons and youth.
+Evidence-based and best practices call out legal services (restraining orders, representation in family court, child welfare); confidential counseling for all family members with professionals trained in trauma-informed care, treatment for PTSD, substance use disorders, adverse childhood experiences; culturally competent program staff, secure transportation, education and job services, landlord- tenant advocacy, and flexible resources to meet essential daily needs, support groups.
+While the vast majority of demand is from women with children, DV survivors include male victims, LGBTQ persons and youth.
 Data depicts the majority of HT survivors as youth and young adults, again predominantly female.
 Nearly all DV and HT households need counseling and supports to overcome psychological, physical, financial and social barriers to overcoming the experience of violence.
 As seen in 1C-4c, 4,277 persons needs DV supports.

 The CES system is inadequate in ensuring rapid movement to safe housing for HT.
-Without a central, secured, fully compliant CES /Data system dedicated to DV, response relies on coordination by individual staff from agencies.
+Without a central, secured CES /Data system dedicated to DV, response relies on coordination by individual program staff from each program.
 This slows the process of securing safe housing, leaving DV at risk for or in emergency shelter for longer periods.
-The current, multiple data base system cannot readily ID and prioritize persons assessed with highest lethality.
+The current, multiple data base system is unable to readily and prioritize persons assessed with highest lethality.
 The ETP will also need coordination between information in the central CES and the existing DV response system in order to identify and transfer tenant at imminent risk and to alert the general CES system of the vacancy created.
-Without CES it is difficult to accurately the multiple needs of DV/HT persons, particularly youth.
-Tracking service provision, analyzing the household characteristics, patterns of movement, and successful interventions are hampered, increasing potential risk to victims.
-A secure, compliant data and CES system that identifies and matches DV/HT and CSEC youth with specialized services, flexible resources and rapid response would ensure privacy and enhance efficiency,
+Without CES it is difficult to accurately the multiple needs of DV/HT persons.
+Tracking service provision, analyzing the household characteristics, patterns of movement, and successful interventions is hampered.